 Identify your trademark classes

-Trademarks are filed in specific categories called Nice Classes.
-The assistant below suggests the right ones for your business.
+Trademarks are filed in specific categories (Nice Classes).
+The assistant below will suggest the right ones for your business.
 Each class is a separate application and fee.

 MarkRight Class AssistantAI · not legal advice